MAYA MOUNTAIN CACAO

 Region: Toledo District

 Number of Farmers: 309

 Cacao Tasting Notes: Plum and pineapple; caramel

 Maya Mountain Cacao works in the southernmost Toledo District of Belize, a small country of approximately 380,000 that sits on the Caribbean coast of Central America.
 MMC works with over a dozen Maya communities, most of which are located throughout the stunning foothills of the Maya Mountains.
-In 2014, MMC began the development of a 120 hectare cacao-based agroforestry farm in San Pedro Columbia in collaboration with the local farming community.
-Production is expected to increase Belize’s national production by 50% by 2020.
+In 2014, MMC began the development of a 120 acre cacao-based agroforestry farm in San Pedro Columbia in collaboration with the local farming community.
+Production is expected to exceed 20 metric tons by 2020.

 Critical to MMC’s success is the practice of purchasing cacao in its “wet” rather than “dry” state.
 Cacao seeds, which grow inside beautiful red, green and yellow pods, are covered in a white fruit called “baba.”
 This sugary fruit breaks down into ethanol and lactic acid during the fermentation process, and the beans undergo a chemical process that releases delicious flavor notes such as fruit, nuts, and flowers.
 Once the fermentation is complete, the beans are sun-dried to perfection.
 While individual cacao producers can perform this fermentation and drying process, it is difficult and time-consuming, resulting in quality levels that vary by farm.
 By buying the cacao “wet” before it has fermented, MMC reduces a farmer’s workload while standardizing the process.
 The result is a consistently outstanding cacao for our 77% Dark Belize Origin Bar.